asmacdo/operator-sdk/website/content/en/docs/user/metrics/service-monitor.md

+---
-# Using the ServiceMonitor prometheus-operator CRD with Operator SDK
+title: Using the ServiceMonitor prometheus-operator CRD with Operator SDK
+linkTitle: ServiceMonitor Prometheus Operator
+---

 [prometheus-operator][prom-operator] is an operator that creates, configures, and manages Prometheus clusters atop Kubernetes.